Types of EV Batteries

 Like lead-acid batteries, ultracapacitors are used as secondary storage devices and help to level the load of lithium-ion battery packs.
 They basically store polarized liquid between an electrode and an electrolyte.
 Ultracapacitors also give EVs an extra boost of power during acceleration.

-In the next few years, solid-state batteries may well be the battery of choice for EVs.
+In the next few years, solid-state batteries may well be the battery of choice for electric cars.
 They can reduce the carbon footprint of EV batteries by nearly 40 percent.
 Solid-state technology uses solid ceramic material instead of liquid electrolytes to carry the electric current, making the batteries cheaper, lighter, and faster to charge.
 BMW and Ford are testing the batteries now for use in 2025 vehicles.
 Solid-state batteries are also capable of having a driving range of 500 miles, eliminating “range anxiety.”